equinor/ops-actions/docs/best-practices.md

   - If a caller workflow has a job `build` that calls the reusable workflow `docker`, the final job will be named `build / docker`.
   - If a caller workflow has a job `deploy` that calls the reusable workflow `azure-webapp`, the final job will be named `deploy / azure-webapp`.

-- An input that is passed to a workflow property should inherit the name of that property.
+- An input or environment variable that is passed to a workflow property should inherit the name of that property.

-  An input that is passed to an action input should follow the common naming convention `[<action>]_<input>`, where `<action>` can be omitted if the name of the action is similar to the name of the workflow.
+  An input or environment variable that is passed to an action input should follow the common naming convention `[<action>]_<input>`, where `<action>` can be omitted if the name of the action is similar to the name of the workflow.

-  An input that is passed to a CLI command option should follow the common naming convention `[<command>]_<option>`.
+  An input or environment variable that is passed to a CLI command option should follow the common naming convention `[<command>]_<option>`.

   For example: